Sales Onboarding: The 30-60-90 Day Plan for B2B Reps [2026]

 Day 1-2: Orientation and setup

 The first two days should be smooth and welcoming.
-Nothing destroys a new hire's confidence faster than showing up to a laptop that does not work, logins that have not been created, and a manager who is in back-to-back meetings.
+Nothing destroys a new hire's confidence faster than a broken laptop, missing logins, and a manager stuck in back-to-back meetings.
+Before Day 1, ensure the following are ready:

 - Laptop configured with all necessary software